 STRS.
 All full-time certificated employees participate in STRS, a cost-sharing, multiple-employer contributory public employee retirement system.
 The plan provides retirement and disability benefits and survivor benefits to beneficiaries.
 Benefit provisions are established by State statutes, as legislatively amended, within the State Teacher's Retirement Law.
 STRS is funded through a combination of investment earnings and statutorily set contributions from employee plan members, the District and the State.
-Both active plan members and the District are required to contribute at a statutorily established rate.
+Both active plan members and the School District are required to contribute at a statutorily established rate.

 Historically, employee, employer, and State contribution rates did not vary annually to account for funding shortfalls or surpluses in the STRS plan.
 In recent years, the statutory contributions were significantly less than the actuarially required amounts.
-As a result, and due in part to investment losses, the STRS Defined Benefit Program showed an estimated unfunded actuarial obligation of approximately \$88.6 billion as of June 30, 2022 (the date of the last actuarial valuation).
-Compared to the previous valuation, the unfunded actuarial obligation decreased in part due to greater than expected investment returns, salary increases less than assumed, additional state contributions, and contributions to pay down the unfunded actuarial obligation under the STRS Board's valuation policy.
+As a result, and due in part to investment losses, the STRS defined benefit program showed an estimated unfunded actuarial obligation of approximately \$86.6 billion as of June 30, 2023 (the date of the last actuarial valuation).
+Compared to the previous valuation, the unfunded actuarial obligation decreased and the funded ratio improved by 1.5% in part due to contributions received to pay down the unfunded actuarial obligation and new assumptions (primarily the mortality assumption change) that were adopted for purposes of the valuation as of June 30, 2023.
+Such changes were partially offset by greater-than-assumed salary increases.

 In June 2014, the Governor signed into law Assembly Bill 1469 ("AB 1469"), which represented a legislative effort to address the unfunded liabilities with respect to service credited to members of the STRS Defined Benefit Program before July 1, 2014 by requiring increased State, employer, and member contributions to the Teachers' Retirement Fund in order to eliminate such unfunded actuarial obligation by June 30, 2046.
+According to STRS, it is ahead of schedule in reaching full funding by 2046.

 Pursuant to AB 1469, starting July 1, 2014, the employee contribution rates increased over a three-year phase-in period.
 Effective July 1, 2016, STRS members hired prior to January 1, 2013 contribute a statutorily fixed percentage of 10.250% of pay.
 For STRS members hired after January 1, 2013, a base rate ("Normal Cost Rate") is calculated equal to one-half of the normal cost rate of benefits, rounded to the nearest quarter of one percent.
 This Normal Cost Rate will not be adjusted if the increase or decrease in such rate is less than 1% of creditable compensation since the last adjustment.
-For fiscal year 2023-24, STRS members hired after January 1, 2013 will continue to contribute 10.205% of pay.
+For fiscal year 2024-25, STRS members hired after January 1, 2013 will continue to contribute 10.205% of pay.

 Pursuant to AB 1469, K-14 school districts' contribution rates increased over a seven-year phase-in period through fiscal year 2020-21.
-For fiscal year 2021-22 and each fiscal year thereafter, the Teachers' Retirement Board shall increase or decrease the percentages paid by school districts from the percentage paid during the prior fiscal year to reflect the contribution required to eliminate by June 30, 2046, the remaining unfunded actuarial obligation with respect to service credited to members before July 1, 2014, as determined by the Teachers' Retirement Board based upon a recommendation from its actuary.
-The effective employer contribution rate was 19.10% in fiscal year 2022-23 and is also 19.10% for fiscal year 2023-24.
+For fiscal year 2021-22 and each fiscal year thereafter, the Teachers'

+Retirement Board shall increase or decrease the percentages paid by school districts from the percentage paid during the prior fiscal year to reflect the contribution required to eliminate by June 30, 2046, the remaining unfunded actuarial obligation with respect to service credited to members before July 1, 2014, as determined by the Teachers' Retirement Board based upon a recommendation from its actuary.
+The effective employer contribution rate was 19.10% in fiscal year 2023-24 and will remain at 19.10% for fiscal year 2024-25.